Last Updated on: 11th September 2023, 06:43 am

 Our Take On Bulgaria

-Bansko was the fifth city or town we have visited in Bulgaria.
-In 2018 we enjoyed the capital of Sofia, the second-largest city, Plovdiv, and the smaller towns of Byala and Varna.
+Bansko was the fifth city or town we visited in Bulgaria.
+We enjoyed the capital of Sofia, the second-largest city, Plovdiv, and the smaller towns of Byala and Varna.

-All of our experiences in Bulgaria until Steve’s hospitalization have been positive.
-The people are warm and welcoming, the accommodations and restaurants are clean, and the food is delicious.
-Many people speak English which we never expect but always appreciate.
+All our experiences in Bulgaria until Steve’s hospitalization were positive.
+The people were warm and welcoming, the accommodations and restaurants were clean, and the food was delicious.
+Many people speak English, which we never expect but always appreciate.

 That is why our experience in the hospital was a shock.